TEAM-DLK/ReferralSystem/README.md

 /post @channel	Post to the broadcast channel
 /referral	Get referral link

-Database
+💾 Database

-The bot uses SQLite (bot.db) to store:
+This bot uses SQLite (bot.db) to store:
-	•	Users (ID, credits, referrer)
+	•	Users (user_id, credits, referrer_id)
-	•	Registered Channels (ID, owner, username)
+	•	Registered Channels (channel_id, user_id, channel_username)
-	•	Posts (ID, channel, timestamp)
+	•	Posts (post_id, channel_id, post_time)

-Troubleshooting
+🛠 Troubleshooting

 ❌ Bot Not Responding?

-✔ Ensure BOT_TOKEN is correct
+✔ Make sure BOT_TOKEN is correct
-✔ Restart with python bot.py
+✔ Restart using python bot.py

-❌ Not Enough Credits?
+❌ Not Enough Credits to Post?

-✔ Invite users using /referral
+✔ Invite new users using /referral
-✔ Make bot admin of your channel (to post for free)
+✔ Make bot an admin in the channel (free posting)

+❌ Bot Not Posting?

+✔ Check if the bot is admin in the channel
+✔ Ensure BROADCAST_CHANNEL is correct

-License
+📝 License

-This bot is open-source.
-Modify and improve it as needed!
+This project is open-source.
+Feel free to modify and improve it! 🚀

+Now your GitHub-style README.md is ready!
+Let me know if you need any modifications.🔥